2014 - Fall - Water is still an Issue

 This area is surrounded by forests in the mountains and farm land in the valleys.
 The Fire Danger level has been reduced to none.
 This year, as predicted, the "extreme" level was reached mid-July due to the high temps (90+), lack of moisture, and multiple fires in the region.
 Usually, the end of July or early August is when thunderstorms will rage through the area, sparking off local fires.

 Farming & Ranching people have been notified that their allocation of water from the vast canal system has been vastly reduced if not ended.
 Long time residents have never seen it this bad before.
-The Goose Lake & Drew's have dried up in previous years, but most of the higher elevation lakes, ponds, etc. have not.
+The Goose lake & Drew's have dried up in previous years, but most of the higher elevation lakes, ponds, etc. have not.
 Some folks reminded me that Goose lake went dry in late summer 2013 and did not refill after the 2013-2014 winter.
 Also, some very old wells, 60+ years, went dry in late June & early July 2014.

 An interesting thing to note is the number of web sites talking about sea level rise, some with goofy maps.
 Years ago, we included a website that you could manipulate based on whatever sea level rise the "experts" were predicting by the year 2100.
 For those folks who forget that 1 meter = 3.280839895 feet (to be exact), you too can figure out what your exact location will look like based on whatever meters you manipulate the graphic to.
 If you happen to already live there, might consider moving now.